 - Continue across the road and down the path to the Children’s Forest to experience some of our bushland rehabilitation efforts up-close.

 - Start with an early visit to Caversham Wildlife Park, Perth’s premier native wildlife park, where you can see many of Australia’s native animals, generally at their most active in the morning.

-- After morning tea, head out on the Wunanga Bush trail, following the orange poles for a 45-minute bushwalk through Banksia woodland.
+- After morning tea, head out on the Wunanga Bush trail, following the orange poles for a 45-minute bushwalk through our banksia woodland.

-- If you’ve brought your own lunch, head down to the tranquil picnic areas at Mussel Pool (a vintage train ride will get you there most weekends, check at the Village Junction Station).
+- If you’ve brought your own lunch, head down to the tranquil picnic areas at Mussel Pool (a vintage train ride will get you there most weekends, check at the Village Junction Station); you can grab your caffeine fix from the Guerrilla Hub kiosk at car park 23 while you're there.
 Otherwise, head to the Village Cafe for a sandwich or hot lunch.

 - Once re-fuelled, wander through the Village Mall (stopping to peruse the shops as you pass) and down to Mussel Pool via the Children’s Forest.

 - If you’re still feeling energetic, you could explore part of the Goo Lorto or Werillyiup bush trails to finish up your day.

 Explore the Park’s rich transport heritage on the Transport Trail.
 To make sure you don’t miss a thing, visit us on the weekend when all our transport attractions are operating (circumstances permitting).
 During the week, different attractions run on different days.

 - Get on the transport trail at Revolutions Transport Museum, Whiteman Park’s own land transport heritage centre.

 - After exploring the exhibits, including special temporary exhibitions, and seeing ‘Rev’ in the mini-movie “Are We There Yet?“, wander through the Village, following the transport trail markers to the Motor Museum of WA.